All right, we're back with broadcast excellence, defined by me.

 Yeah.

-All I know, Rush, is that uh we were right on the verge of being done with the Clintons once and for all.
+All I know, Rush, is that we were right on the verge of being done with the Clintons once and for all.

 Well, except that that wasn't the case, Elvin.

-In fact, she lost delegates uh as a result of the votes on Tuesday of last week in Ohio and Texas.
+In fact, she lost delegates as a result of the votes on Tuesday of last week in Ohio and Texas.

 That may be true, Rush, but that wasn't the narrative in the news.

-They would have stuck in there.
+Maybe they would have stuck in there.

-Uh and I've been explaining this all day.
+And I've been explaining this all day.

-I was on Martha McCallum's Fox show last Wednesday at uh at I guess it was it was ten after five, and the only reason I had time to do it is I was waiting for my guest to arrive from out of town for the member guest golf tournament last weekend.
+And the only reason I had time to do it is I was waiting for my guest to arrive from out of town for the member guest golf tournament last weekend.

-So I had some time waiting for them to arrive, so I agreed to appear.
+So I had some time waiting for him to arrive.

 What did you think today when you saw McCain standing next to the president and the president giving him his wholehearted support?

-I mean, the Republican Party's the Republican Party and the establishment's gonna hang together, but I would call your attention to Senator McCain's acceptance speech last night, where he specifically thanked Independents and Democrats for joining his campaign and helping him succeed in in getting the nomination.
+But I would call your attention to Senator McCain's acceptance speech last night where he specifically thanked Independents and Democrats for joining his campaign and helping him succeed in getting the nomination.

-It's clear that in early states in the primary season, where most of the states did not feature a majority of conservative Republicans, that it was independents and Democrats crossing over to nominate Senator McCain and make him the Republican nominee.
+It's clear that in early states, in the primary season, where most of the states did not feature a majority of conservative Republicans, that it was Independents and Democrats crossing over to nominate Senator McCain and make him the Republican nominee.

 And I maintain to you, Martha, that the Democrats are not doing that in order to elect McCain president.